ctorgovnik/ViT-Project/README.md

 ```

 ## Re-implementation Details
+As pointed out in the paper, training ViTs is very resource intensive.
+They are much more compute heavy then
+convolutional models, which is one of their drawbacks.
+For us, as undergraduate students without access to
+large compute, this meant we would have to find another way to test the scaling of these models.
+We decided
+to mix models designed by ourselves with larger models pulled from resources on the internet.
 - **Models**:
   - Custom ViT (~1M parameters) pretrained on CIFAR-100
   - Mini ViT (deit-tiny-patch16-224, ~5M parameters) pretrained on ImageNet-1K